Amgen Logo

 The main typeface used in the Amgen logo is a member of the Helvetica family.
 It is a smooth, bold, and even sans-serif font, reminiscent of Joya Sans Bold by Wiescher-Design.
 In another emblem, the inscription features unique glyphs created by individual order, making them hand-drawn elements.
 Three letters have peculiar elongations at the ends (“A,” “M,” “N”), while the remaining two (“G,” “E”) contain only straight bars of equal width.

 The biopharmaceutical company’s corporate color palette is light blue.
-It has a corresponding name and expresses hope for the better: for recovery and for supporting the body’s strength to fight diseases.
+It has a corresponding name and expresses hope for the better: recovery and support for the body’s strength to fight disease.
 It is a color of faith, tranquility, and harmony.
 It reduces anxiety and balances the emotional background.